Army depot supplies computers to local school districts

 |0

-This work, Army depot supplies computers to local school districts [Image 7 of 7], by Joshua Shinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army depot supplies computers to local school districts, by Joshua Shinn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.